ribajs/riba/infra/doc/src/doc/guide/adapters/default.md

-riba ships with a `.` adapter for subscribing to properties on plain JavaScript objects.
-The adapter is self-implemented using ES5 natives such as `Object.defineProperty`.
-In the future, this adapter will be implemented purely using `Object.observe` as soon as browser support permits.
+Riba ships with a `.` adapter for subscribing to properties on plain JavaScript objects.
+The adapter is implemented with `Object.defineProperty`-based observation in the core runtime.

-If you need to support non-ES5 browsers (< IE 9), you can replace this adapter to use polyfills or with a third-party library that has the browser support you need.
-If you're only targetting Chrome Canary, feel free to replace it with an `Object.observe` adapter now and enter data binding bliss.
+`Object.observe` is obsolete and not used by Riba.

+Riba targets modern evergreen browsers.
+If you have additional compatibility requirements, provide app-level polyfills or a custom adapter strategy in your project.